iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 Here is the distribution of the RCAM probabilities.
+Significant portion of the image has low value regions; pixels from these regions are most likely to be deflected.

 ```python